Alexandra, Central Otago

 - Dis-assembly your mountain bike post-event and packaging it back into the bike box ready to travel

-- Transport of your bike from registration/expo to the mountain bike drop before the event
+- Transport of your bike from the bike store to the mountain bike drop before the event

-- Collection of your bike from the mountain bike drop and brought back to the event awards
+- Collection of your bike from the mountain bike drop and brought back to the bike store

 To make all bookings, please contact;